puneethegde/Deep-Learning-Algorithms-using-Pytorch-TensorFlow-Keras/README.md

 TensorFlow provides various approaches and tools for distributed computing, offering flexibility and ease of use.
 Some of the key features and concepts in distributed TensorFlow are: tf.distribute.Strategy: TensorFlow's tf.distribute.Strategy API provides a high-level interface for distributing the training of models across multiple devices or machines.
 With tf.distribute.Strategy, users can define a strategy object that handles data parallelism, model replication, and computation distribution.
 It supports different strategies such as tf.distribute.MirroredStrategy, tf.distribute.experimental.MultiWorkerMirroredStrategy, and tf.distribute.experimental.TPUStrategy, enabling synchronous training on GPUs or TPUs across multiple machines.

--Parameter Servers: TensorFlow supports a parameter server architecture for distributed training, where some machines (parameter servers) store and update the model's parameters, while other machines (workers) perform computations.
+- Parameter Servers: TensorFlow supports a parameter server architecture for distributed training, where some machines (parameter servers) store and update the model's parameters, while other machines (workers) perform computations.
 This approach is beneficial for large models or datasets that cannot fit into the memory of a single machine.
 TensorFlow provides APIs like tf.distribute.experimental.ParameterServerStrategy to facilitate distributed training with parameter servers.

--Cluster and RPCs: TensorFlow allows the creation of clusters, where machines assume specific roles (e.g., worker or parameter server).
+- Cluster and RPCs: TensorFlow allows the creation of clusters, where machines assume specific roles (e.g., worker or parameter server).
 TensorFlow provides APIs to manage and communicate with the cluster, enabling distributed computations and data exchange using remote procedure calls (RPCs).

--Cloud and Distributed Systems: TensorFlow integrates with major cloud platforms, such as Google Cloud, AWS, and Microsoft Azure.
+- Cloud and Distributed Systems: TensorFlow integrates with major cloud platforms, such as Google Cloud, AWS, and Microsoft Azure.
 These platforms offer managed distributed training environments that simplify the setup and management of large-scale distributed systems.
 They provide specialized tools and services tailored for distributed TensorFlow training, making it easier to leverage distributed computing resources.

--Distributed computing in TensorFlow provides several benefits, including reduced training time, scalability to larger models and datasets, and efficient utilization of resources.
+- Distributed computing in TensorFlow provides several benefits, including reduced training time, scalability to larger models and datasets, and efficient utilization of resources.
 However, it requires careful consideration of data distribution, synchronization, communication overhead, and resource allocation.

 By leveraging TensorFlow's distributed computing capabilities, researchers and practitioners can scale their deep learning workloads, train more complex models, and achieve faster results by harnessing the power of distributed systems.